madan03/triangle_its/README.md

 ## Installation

-1. Clone the repository
+1.Clone the repository

-bash
+IN Bash CMD:

 git clone https://github.com/madan03/triangle_its.git

 cd riangle_its